trailofbits/cb-multios/cqe-challenges/KPRCA_00007/README.md

 ## Description:

 This service implements a simple text-based protocol that mimics the basic functionality of a router interface.
 The user is provided with the ability to setup routes and routers, and ask which router should be the next hop for a specific IP.
-The router information is stored in an array cgc_indexed by its 16-bit ASN; and the route information is stored in a trie for faster lookups.
+The router information is stored in an array indexed by its 16-bit ASN; and the route information is stored in a trie for faster lookups.

 ### Feature List